 Figure 9.
-The boundary conditions used in the study.

-358 3.3.3 Create new simulation (MODFLOW) steady-state conditions

-359 The transition from the conceptual model to the MODFLOW simulation involves a critical step of 360 mapping the relevant parameters.
-This process includes the interpolation of the top and bottom of the model layer onto the 3D grid.
-All coverages in the conceptual model are converted using the 361 362 map to MODFLOW tool, facilitating a seamless integration of the conceptual model into the numerical simulation.
-The top of the model grid corresponds to the natural groundwater surface, 363 represented by a Digital Elevation Model (DEM) with a resolution of cell sizes set at (28 x 28) 364 365 meters.
+The boundary conditions used in the study 3.3.3.
+Create new simulation (MODFLOW) steady-state conditions are converted using the map to MODFLOW tool, facilitating a seamless integration of the conceptual model into the numerical simulation.
+The top of the model grid corresponds to the natural groundwater surface, represented by a Digital Elevation Model (DEM) with a resolution of cell sizes set at $(28 \times 28)$ meters.
 This DEM essentially serves as a topographic map of the Erbil Basin, providing a precise depiction of the surface elevation.
-Notably, the bottom of the 3D grid aligns with the depth of the 366 367 drilled wells, capturing the subsurface configuration (Al-Areedhi and Khayyun, 2019).
-The model, 368 showcased in Figure 10, effectively delineates the characteristics of the unconfined aquifer types within the Erbil Basin, emphasizing the importance of accurate mapping for a comprehensive 369 370 representation in groundwater simulations.
-In addition, based on the formation types within Erbil 371 basin, the values of the Hydraulic conductivity obtained from the following Table 8.
+Notably, the bottom of the 3D grid aligns with the depth Table 7.
+Input data for MODFLOW 2000 package in GMS software of the drilled wells, capturing the subsurface configuration (Al-Areedhi and Khayyun 2019).
+The model, showcased in Figure 10, effectively delineates the characteristics of the unconfined aquifer types within the Erbil Basin, emphasizing the importance of accurate mapping for a comprehensive representation in groundwater simulations.
+In addition, based on the formation types within Erbil basin, the values of the Hydraulic conductivity obtained from the following Table 8.